elisabethbonnevier/Advent-of-Code-2021/README.md

 # Advent of Code 2021

-This repository contains my solutions to the 2021 instance of [Advent of Code](https://adventofcode.com/) written in Haskell.
+This repository contains my solutions (in Haskell) to the 2021 instance of [Advent of Code](https://adventofcode.com/).